cloud-gov/cg-site/content/updates/2017-03-27-release-notes.md

 The latest Go buildpack no longer supports Go 1.5.

 ### Security
 We upgraded the Cloud Foundry deployment to [v254](https://github.com/cloudfoundry/cf-release/releases/tag/v254).
-We have also upgraded the following buildpacks to versions newer than the subcomponents included in CF v254:
+We have also upgraded the following buildpacks to versions newer than the buildpacks included in CF v254:

 - [php buildpack 4.3.29](https://github.com/cloudfoundry/php-buildpack/releases/tag/v4.3.29)
 - [.NET Core buildpack 1.0.13](https://github.com/cloudfoundry/dotnet-core-buildpack/releases/tag/v1.0.13)